-If students are in possession of a digital device that is within their reach during the administration of an ACAP test, the device will be confiscated and, if the appropriate administrator determines that there is reasonable suspicion that the device was used to capture, record, or share test information or to facilitate cheating on the test, it may be subject to search pursuant to LEA policy for any information directly related to the ACAP test being administered.
-Additionally, the student will be dismissed from testing immediately and the test may be invalidated in accordance with ACAP policy.
-Violation(s) may result in disciplinary action by the LEA in accordance with the LEA's disciplinary policy.
+If students are in possession of a digital device, whether powered on or off, during the administration of an ACAP assessment, the device will be confiscated, and the student's test will be invalidated.
+If the appropriate administrator determines there is reasonable suspicion the device was used to capture, record, share test information, or to facilitate cheating on the assessment, the device will be subject to search pursuant to LEA policy for any information directly related to the assessment being administered.
+Violations may result in disciplinary action by the LEA in accordance with the LEA's disciplinary policy.